Kwai Chung Estate South (constituency)

 Kwai Chung Estate South, previously Kwai Chung Estate Central, is one of the 31 constituencies of the Kwai Tsing District Council in Hong Kong.
 The seat elects one member of the council every four years.
 It was first created in the 2011 elections.
-Its boundary is loosely based on part of Kwai Chung Estate and Kwai Fuk Court in Kwai Chung with estimated population of 21,829.
+Its boundary is loosely based on part of Kwai Chung Estate and Kwai Fuk Court in Kwai Chung with an estimated population of 21,829.